Hutong/胡同 in Shanghai

 What to buy in old Shanghai Street?
 You can see many shops selling silk scarves, I think it is great gift to bring home as it is very light.

 Chinese people love rocks and Chinese people love gambling also.
 It depends on how much and how is the quality of Jade hidden in the rocks.
 The better or higher quality of the Jade, the more money you gain.
 It really all depends on your luck, some people spent million to buy a big rock which did not have any Jade inside the rock when it gets cut open!
 Some turned instant millionaire once found the rock they gamble has a high quality of Jade.
 I do not have the guts to walk in the shop but only looking from outside as I prefer to stay away from gamble.
 Gamble on Rocks is more popular in Yunnan area, near Myanmar, where most Jade is from.

 Lujiazui – Modern Shanghai – 3 Major Skyscrapers

-Let’s find out modern Shanghai!
+Let’s find out about modern Shanghai!

-If you look closely, you will notice the top of the building is like a Japanese Katana sword, refer to below picture.
+If you look closely, you will notice the top of the building is like a Japanese Katana sword, refer to the below picture.
 It was said once this building was completed in 2008, many bad things happened in China, such as Wen Chuan Great Earthquake and China Milk Scandal.
 This building involves multinational firms, including Japanese Developer, (no wonder it looks like Katana) and American and European investors.
 Can you see how sharp the edge is?
 Quite Scary.